Azure/azure-quickstart-templates/101-AAD-DomainServices/README.md

 <a name="overview"></a>

 ## Overview
-This template provision an Azure Active Directory Domain Service (AADDS) with required VNET and NSG groups.
+This template provisions an Azure Active Directory Domain Service (AADDS) with required VNET and NSG groups.

 <a name="importantnotes"></a>

 ### Important Notes

-* The scripts create manage Azure Active Directory domain services.
+* The scripts create Managed Azure Active Directory Domain Services.
 We recommend creating a new Azure Active Directory (AD) tenant to deploy this solution.
-* Subscription tenant should not have existing managed Azure Active Directory Domain Services (AADDS).
+* The subscription tenant should not have existing managed Azure Active Directory Domain Services (AADDS).
 Azure active directory supports only **one Domain Service per tenant**.
-* Domain Name provided as input parameter while deployment should be **verified** within Azure active directory.
+* The Domain Name provided as an input parameter while deployment should be **verified** within Azure Active Directory.
 * AAD Domain Services requires the chosen subnet to belong to a reserved private range.
-Use AADDS subnet range within one of the following IP address ranges: 192.168.0.0/16, 172.16.0.0/12, or 10.0.0.0/8.
+Use the AADDS subnet range within one of the following IP address ranges: 192.168.0.0/16, 172.16.0.0/12, or 10.0.0.0/8.
-* Do not run this solution in a **production environment/subscriptions**.
+* Do not run this solution in a **production environment/subscription**.
 * It is recommended you use a clean Windows 10 (or similar) VM to perform the solution to ensure that the correct PowerShell modules get loaded.
 * Deployment takes around **40-45 minutes** to complete.